misiektoja/spotify_monitor/docs/configuration.md

 To monitor a user's activity, you must follow them from the Spotify account associated with the `sp_dc` cookie or `client` credentials.

-The setup wizard checks that account's follow state after it saves usable authentication.
-If the target is not followed the wizard asks whether to follow it.
-The default answer is no. Spotify Monitor sends no follow request unless you explicitly answer yes.
-After an approved request the wizard queries Spotify again and reports success only when the target is confirmed as followed.
+If the monitoring account does not follow the target, setup offers to follow them.
+It sends the request only after you confirm.

-This works in cookie mode and advanced client mode without a separate user-authorized OAuth token.
-It uses private web-player Pathfinder operations rather than a supported public Web API.
-Spotify can change these operations.
-Spotify Monitor therefore reads their current identifiers from the web-player bundle and retries discovery once if Spotify rejects a cached identifier.
+This works in cookie and advanced client modes without a separate OAuth token.
+If the follow step fails, follow the target manually in Spotify.

 If you configure authentication outside the wizard you can still follow the target manually in the Spotify desktop or mobile app.